weekmo/Tractography/README.md

 ## Installation:

-Easy to install by using
+Easy to install by using pip (recommended)

 ```commandline
 pip install tractography
 ```
-or
+or conda

 ```commandline
 conda install -c weekmo tractography